ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 ```
 {src="snippets/tutorial-websockets-server/src/main/kotlin/com/example/plugins/Sockets.kt" include-lines="3-12,19-43"}

 Our server now stores a (thread-safe) collection of `Connection`s.
 When a user connects, we create their `Connection` object (which also assigns itself a unique username), and add it to the collection.
 We then greet our user and let them know how many users are currently connecting.
 When we receive a message from the user, we prefix it with the unique name associated with their `Connection` object, and send it to all currently active connections.
-Finally, we remove the client's `Connection` object from our collection when the connection is terminated – either gracefully, when the incoming channel gets closed, or with an `Exception` when the network connection between client and server gets interrupted unexpectedly.
+Finally, we remove the client's `Connection` object from our collection when the connection is terminated – either gracefully, when the incoming channel gets closed, or with an `Exception` when the network connection between the client and server gets interrupted unexpectedly.

 To see that our server is now behaving correctly – assigning usernames and broadcasting them to everybody connected – we can once again run our application using the play button in the gutter and use [Postman](https://learning.postman.com/docs/sending-requests/supported-api-frameworks/websocket/) to connect to `ws://localhost:8080/chat`.
 This time, we can use two separate tabs to validate that messages are exchanged properly.